campa-consortium/lattice-standard/GOVERNANCE.rst

 Contributors are valuable, vetted developers of Lattice Standard.
 Contributions can be in many forms and not all need to be code contributions.
-Examples include code pull requests, support in issues & user discussions, writing and updating documentation, writing tutorials, visualizations, R&D on algorithms, testing and benchmarking, etc.
+Examples include contributing to pull requests, issues, user discussions, documentation, tutorials, etc.
 Contributors can participate in developer meetings and weigh in on discussions.
 Contributors can "triage" (add labels) to pull requests, issues, and GitHub discussion pages.
 Contributors can comment and review PRs (but not merge).